 • Using stem cells to regenerate damaged nerve tissue.

-Canine neuronal ceroid lipofuscinosis (NCL) is a genetic disease that can be greatly reduced through targeted preventive measures in dog breeding.
-Because the disease is inherited, the focus is on genetic testing, responsible breeding practices and educating breeders and dog owners.
-Good prevention is the key to sustainably reducing the spread of canine ceroid lipofuscinosis NCL in affected dog breeds.
+Canine neuronal ceroid lipofuscinosis (NCL) is a genetically determined disease that can be significantly reduced through targeted preventative measures in dog breeding.
+Since the disease is inherited, the focus is on genetic testing, responsible breeding practices, and educating breeders and dog owners.
+Effective prevention is key to sustainably reducing the prevalence of NCL in affected dog breeds.

 1. Genetic testing as a basis for prevention

-The main approach to preventing canine ceroid lipofuscinosis NCL is the use of genetic tests that allow accurate identification of carrier animals:
+The most important approach to the prevention of ceroid lipofuscinosis (NCL) in dogs is the use of genetic tests that allow for the accurate identification of carrier animals:

 • How the tests work:

-• DNA analysis can be used to detect mutations in specific genes such as CLN1, CLN5, CLN6 or CLN8.
+• Mutations in specific genes such as CLN1, CLN5, CLN6 or CLN8 can be detected using DNA analysis.

 • Blood or saliva samples are sufficient to determine a dog's genetic predisposition.